 You shouldn’t leave your laptop in this state all the time, though, just when you’d drain the battery very quickly.
 As mentioned, it’s better to store your battery at 40% to 50% capacity than it is to store it at 100% capacity if you don’t plan on using it for a bit.
 Degradation is faster on fully charged, unattended batteries, especially at high temperatures.

 So, if you’re not moving around and running an intensive application, it’s a good idea to leave your laptop plugged for the duration of that time.
 If you’re handling day-to-day tasks that don’t consume as much power as quickly — like browsing the internet — you can rely on the battery alone.

 It can be tough to know at a glance just how your battery is doing.
 Devices like iPhones come with native battery maintenance settings and alerts that provide at least some information, but these diagnostics are harder to find on laptops unless you install them yourself.
 Here are a couple of battery-monitoring app options for you to consider.

 BatteryCare: This extra-lightweight app — designed for Windows computers — provides notifications, CPU/storage temperature readings, discharge cycle monitoring, and lots of handy information all in one place.

 Battery Monitor: Made for MacOS, this app shows battery charge in a friendly interface with info on battery health and cycles, alerts, battery temperature readings, and current total capacity.

-Finally, a note about your software — keep it updated!
-Companies work hard to improve the way that programs use power via software updates.
+For optimal functionality, you must consistently update your computer’s software.
+When the manufacturer releases a new update, it not only has patches and upgrades but can also help programs run more efficiently, which will conserve battery power.
 The same operating system on a later patch could use significantly less battery power, giving your battery a longer lifespan without changing anything else.
 And so, review your OS and keep your machine — and its battery — on a healthy diet of updates.